apache/gravitino/docs/webui.md

 Click on the action icon <Icon icon='mdi:delete-outline' fontSize='24' color='red' /> in the table cell.

-Displays a confirmation dialog, clicking on the `DROP` button drops this fileset.
+Displays a confirmation dialog, clicking on the `DROP` button drops this topic.

 ![delete-topic](./assets/webui/delete-topic.png)

 ### Model

 Click the model schema tree node on the left sidebar or the schema name link in the table cell.

 Displays the list model of the schema.